-Southwestern College is committed to a policy of nondiscrimination on the basis of race, gender, color, age, sexual orientation, religion, national origin, ethnic origin, or physical disability, veteran (including Vietnam era) status, or other non‐merit reasons, in hiring, admissions, and educational programs or activities, all as required by applicable laws and regulations.
-The College also practices affirmative action in hiring.
-Responsibility for coordination of compliance efforts and receipt of inquiries, including those concerning the Civil Rights Act of 1960, the Age Discrimination in Employment Act of 1975, Title IX of the Education Amendments of 1972, and Section 504 of the Rehabilitation Act of 1973, the Vietnam Era Veterans’ Readjustment Assistance Act of 1974, the Americans with Disabilities Act of 1990, and other related federal, state, and local legislation, executive orders, regulations, and guidelines, has been delegated to the Director of Human Resources, Southwestern College, 100 College St., Winfield, KS 67156‐2499, 620.229.6000.
+Southwestern College is committed to a policy of nondiscrimination on the basis of race, religion, color, gender, age, national origin, ancestry, marital status, military and veteran status, registered domestic partner status, medical condition, sexual orientation, gender identity, genetic characteristic, physical or mental disability, or any other legally protected characteristic in hiring, admissions, and educational programs or activities, all as required by applicable laws and regulations.
+The college also practices affirmative action in hiring.
+Responsibility for coordination of compliance efforts and receipt of inquiries, including those concerning the Civil Rights Act of 1960, the Age Discrimination in Employment Act of 1975, Title IX of the Education Amendments of 1972, and Section 504 of the Rehabilitation Act of 1973, the Vietnam Era Veterans’ Readjustment Assistance Act of 1974, the Americans with Disabilities Act of 1990, and other related federal, state, and local legislation, executive orders, regulations, and guidelines has been delegated to the director of human resources, Lonnie Boyd, Southwestern College, 100 College, Winfield, KS 67156, telephone (620) 229-6141.

 Enrollment at Southwestern College is interpreted by the institution to have both academic and social behavioral implications.
-The following actions or behaviors which are inconsistent with the college mission and academic traditions or unacceptable to the established community standards may result in suspension or expulsion.
+The following actions or behaviors are examples of those that are inconsistent with the college mission and unacceptable to the established community standards, and may result in suspension or expulsion.
 Learners are expected to conduct themselves ethically, honestly, and with integrity.
 This requires the demonstration of mutual respect and civility in both academic and professional discourse and settings.
 Learners are expected to respect the rights and privileges of others and to foster an environment conducive to learning.

 Southwestern College assumes the academic integrity of its students.
 In cases where academic integrity is in question, the academic integrity definitions are as follows: